thijsputman/home-assistant-config/extras/cold-storage/README.md

 the system) required is such that it quickly became more economical to get an unlimited SMS subscription (€ 6 / month at Simyo).

+Note that should this ever be reimplemented, the `sms_notification` script's `phoneNumber`-parameter needs to be updated to allow sending messages to Vodafone's top-up service number (4000).
+Also, the `Gammu received (message count)`-sensor should be updated to ignore messages from `<Vodafone>` to prevent overflowing the message counters with (irrelevant) service messages.

 - [`📄 gammu_prepaid.yaml`](./gammu_prepaid.yaml)
 - [`📄 sms_prepaid.yaml`](./sms_prepaid.yaml)